UBC-MDS/ds-toolbox/chapters/en/module5.md

 </opt>
 </choice>

-When do you need to open a new branch?
+When do you need to create a new branch?

 <choice id = 2>
 <opt text='It is the first thing you should do after you start a project.
 You open a branch for all the features you are planning to add to your code' >